 specialist in archaeology and ancient history

-Depart Heathrow 1420 on El Al airlines, arriving Tel Aviv 2105.
-Transfer to Dan Panorama Hotel, Jerusalem, for four nights.
+Depart London Heathrow 0805 on British Airways, arriving Tel Aviv 1450.
+Transfer to Dan Panorama Hotel, Jerusalem for four nights.

 Morning talk: Jerusalem.
 Visits in the Old City: Mount of Olives, Dominus Flevit Church (built by Franciscans in 1954), Church of All Nations, Garden of Gethsemane and Lion’s Gate.
 Afternoon: walking tour of Via Dolorosa including St Anne’s Church (beautiful 12th century Crusader church) and Church of the Holy Sepulchre.
-Evening talk followed by ‘Shabbat of a Lifetime’ dinner.
+Evening talk: Shabbat.

 Morning visits in Bethlehem: Manger Square, Church of the Nativity, Shepherds’ Fields.
 Afternoon: Israel Museum (including Shrine of the Book, home of Dead Sea Scrolls).
 Evening talk: The Dead Sea Scrolls.